 Parental Content Control

 There are many options available for parents to filter the web content their children are viewing.
-There are several solutions that will work with Linux including browser-based filtering through Firefox extensions, DNS-based filtering using OpenDNS' free service, or a set of free applications configured to work specifically for web content filtering.
+There are several solutions that will work with Linux including browser-based filtering through Firefox extensions, DNS-based filtering using OpenDNS' free service, do it yourself allow listing or a set of free applications configured to work specifically for web content filtering.

 Please view this page if you are would like to know more about the flow of events in DansGuardian.